rubrikinc/rubrik-sdk-for-powershell/docs/cmd_remove.rst

 PARAMETERS
-    -MountID <String>
+    -id <String>
         The Rubrik ID value of the mount

     -Force [<SwitchParameter>]
-        Force unmount to deal with situations where host has been moved
+        Force unmount to deal with situations where host has been moved.

     -Server <String>
         Rubrik server IP or FQDN